About

 Her teaching experience in the areas of computational chemistry/biology and data science skills has encouraged her to train bench scientists to better analyze their data.
 Joslynn cares about training more American Indian/Alaska Native students and their communities in genomics in a culturally appropriate way.
 She is active in the American Chemical Society (ACS), American Indian Science & Engineering Society (AISES) and Society Advancing Chicanos & Native Americans in Science (SACNAS) communities.

-Joslynn currently participates as the advisor for the FLC SACNAS chapter and co-advisor for FLC Pueblo Alliance.
-She sits on the Carpentries Equity Council that is collaborating with SACNAS.
-For more information about The Carpentries.
+Joslynn currently participates as the co-advisor for the FLC SACNAS chapter and co-advisor for FLC Pueblo Alliance.
+She co-leads the FLC Outdoor Equity group on-campus.
+For more information these groups.

 Fort Lewis College Land acknowledgment